nas5w/typeofnan-javascript-quizzes/content/questions/array-loop-largest-number/index.md

   - 'No // correct'
 ---

-Will the following function always return the largest number in an array?
+Will the following function always return the greatest number in an array?

 ```javascript
 function greatestNumberInArray(arr) {